simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-09-06
+<br />**Date image released:**  2025-09-07
-<br />**This image is owned by:**  When the sun sets on September 7
-<br />**Title of the image:**  Sardinia Sunset
+<br />**Title of the image:**  All the Water on Planet Earth
-<br />**Description for the image:**  When the sun sets on September 7, the Full Moon will rise.
-And on that date denizens around much of our fair planet, including parts of Antarctica, Australia, Asia, Europe, and Africa can witness a total lunar eclipse, with the Moon completely immersed in Earth's shadow.
-As the bright Full Moon first enters Earth's shadow it will darken, finally taking on a reddish hue during the total eclipse phase.
-In fact, the color of the Moon during a total lunar eclipse is due to reddened light from sunrises and sunsets around planet Earth.
-The reddened sunlight is scattered by a dense atmosphere into the planet's otherwise dark central shadow.
-When the sun set on August 22, this telephoto snapshot of red skies, blue sea, and the Mangiabarche Lighthouse was captured from Sant'Antioco, Sardinia, Italy.
+<br />**Description for the image:**  How much of planet Earth is made of water?
+Very little, actually.
+Although oceans of water cover about 70 percent of Earth's surface, these oceans are shallow compared to the Earth's radius.
+The featured illustration shows what would happen if all of the water on or near the surface of the Earth were bunched up into a ball.
+The radius of this ball would be only about 700 kilometers, less than half the radius of the Earth's Moon, but slightly larger than Saturn's moon Rhea which, like many moons in our outer Solar System, is mostly water ice.
+The next smallest ball depicts all of Earth's liquid fresh water, while the tiniest ball shows the volume of all of Earth's fresh-water lakes and rivers.
+How any of this water came to be on the Earth and whether any significant amount is trapped far beneath Earth's surface remain topics of research.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2509/MangiabarcheTramonto.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2509/WaterlessEarth2_woodshole_2520.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).